Lesbians and Gays Support the Miners: Legacy

-The alliances which the campaign forged between the lesbian, gay, bisexual, and transgender (LGBT) community and British labour groups proved to be an important turning point in the progression of LGBT matters in the United Kingdom.
+The alliances which the campaign forged between the lesbian, gay, bisexual, and transgender (LGBTQ) community and British labour groups proved to be an important turning point in the progression of LGBT matters in the United Kingdom.
 Miners' labour groups began to support, endorse and participate in various gay pride events throughout the UK, including leading London's Lesbian and Gay Pride parade in 1985.
 At the 1985 Labour Party conference in Bournemouth, a resolution committing the party to the support of LGBT rights passed, due to block voting support from the National Union of Mineworkers.
 The miners' groups were also among the most outspoken allies of the LGBT community in the 1988 campaign against Section 28.

 An archive of the London group's work is kept at the People's History Museum in Manchester.
 It includes the minutes of the weekly meetings, correspondence, press cuttings, publicity material, enamel badges, photographs and the group's banner.
 The London group's alliance with the Welsh mining village of Onllwyn is dramatised in the 2014 film, Pride, which was directed by Matthew Warchus.
 Several of the surviving group members participated in the film's promotion.
+Some commentators noted that the film downplayed Mark Ashton's connections to the Communist Party of Great Britain, specifically as General Secretary of its youth wing, the Young Communist League.

 In 2015, following the film's release, the surviving members of the organisation held a 30th anniversary reunion to raise funds for the Mark Ashton Fund, an HIV/AIDS charitable fund administered by the Terrence Higgins Trust.
 The group was chosen to lead the 2015 Birmingham Pride parade, in recognition of their historic status.
 They were also slated to lead the 2015 Pride in London parade but withdrew in favour of marching further back after organisers refused to allow other affiliated groups, such as trade union contingents, to march with the LGSM.
 They also accepted invitations to 2015 Pride marches in Derry, Doncaster, Newcastle upon Tyne, Sunderland, Norwich, Liverpool Pride, Belfast and Leeds Pride.

 LGSM announced on 9 October 2015 that they would "wind down as a current campaigning force", saying that they did not want to become "an LGBT version of the British Legion".
 The group elected four original core members to carry the legacy of the group onwards.
 These were Mike Jackson (Secretary), Dave Lewis (Press Officer), Martin Goodsell and Brett Haran (Treasurers).
 The remit of the four is to continue fundraising by selling merchandise (t-shirts, badges, the book Pride, etc.); respond to speaker requests; develop and maintain the website and to attend directly related mineworkers' legacy events such as the Durham Miners' Gala.
 The legacy group gained the approval of a substantial majority of the former members in supporting Jeremy Corbyn as Labour leader in August 2016.

+Lesbians and Gays Support the Migrants was named in reference to LGSM.

+In 2022, a documentary Pride in Our Valley was made which featured the LGSM.